IvanIFChen/PMP_Solver/README.md

 * Some questions doesn't fit to our application:
   - some too short, we want a scenario
   - some have diagrams, info already lost during pdf to txt conversion, so disregard those too (maybe possible through regex)
-* Run time on my 2016 MBP is around 1:30, need to consider [saving](https://tedboy.github.io/nlps/generated/generated/gensim.models.Doc2Vec.save.html) the model when we have decent result.
 * Issue parsing 4.pdf, parsing function (pdftotext) seems to have trouble parsing things correctly for some texts.
 It's adding/removing spaces at sentences.

 ## References